-Applications have been received to amend the Official Plan and the City's Zoning By-law to permit high density residential development on a portion of a former golf course site within the City.
+Applications have been received to amend the Official Plan and the City's Zoning By-law to permit high density residential development, with additional permissions for a daycare centre (defined as a nursery school in the Zoning By-law) and limited commercial uses on a portion of a former golf course site within the City.
 The subject lands are owned by the City, and, until recently, were leased to a private golf course.
-The City has now proposed that a portion of the subject lands, mostly outside of the riverine hazard in the general area of the former club house, be rezoned and redesignated to support high density residential uses.
+The City has now proposed that a portion of the subject lands, mostly outside of the riverine hazard in the general area of the former club house, be rezoned and redesignated to support high density residential uses, a daycare centre and limited commercial uses.